yizhao-nu/Irreversibility-in-GRN/README.md

 The file `bns.sh` applies the attractor finding algorithm of Dubrova et al. (doi:10.1109/TCBB.2010.20) and requires a compiled version of the code available at https://people.kth.se/~dubrova/BNS/bns_v1.3.zip.
 Compilation instructions are available in the README file of the zipped package.
 We provide compiled versions in this repository (`bns.exe` for Windows systems and `bns` for Mac/Linux systems).

-The file 'attcsv.py' processes the found attractors as an input to the irreversibility detection algorithm.
+The file `attcsv.sh` processes the found attractors as an input to the irreversibility detection algorithm.

 The file `try_KO_pre.r` performs the irreversibility detection algorithm.